0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-docker.md

 ![img](../../../img/pos/space.png)

-Onc we've verified that successfully, we might as well create the home directories on this mount for Bor and Heimdall.
+Once we've verified that successfully, we might as well create the home directories on this mount for Bor and Heimdall.

 ```bash
 sudo mkdir /mnt/data/bor